On this page:

 COPYALL -- show current copyall mode (ON or OFF).

-$ & and $ && are calculation lines, though, and whether in a script or not write the value of $ to hy in accumulation mode.
-(The value of $$ is replaced by that of $.)
+$ & and $ && are calculation lines, though, and whether in a script or not write the value of $ to hy or the buffer in accumulation mode.
+The value of $$ is replaced by that of $.

-Note that HY, EDIT, COPY and COPYALL always refer to the result file hy and do not work with buffer mode (see next page).
+HY and EDIT always refer to the result file hy and do not work with the result buffer (see next page).

 Home, Up: Results, Prev: HY and Accumulation Mode, Next: The Result Buffer